danielr1996/bumpup-node/README.md

 The core packages are `cli` and `lib`, all other packages are plugins for the individual lifecycle steps.

 ### lib
-This is the heart of bumpup.
+This is the heart of `bumpup`.
 It only executes the lifecycle steps and nothing else.

 ### cli
 This is the user facing part of `bumpup`, it's used from the command line and passes the plugins that should